estpr/soloLTRseeker/README.md

 ## A WORD OF WARNING

 To ensure its performance, we plan to upload a toy run, with light files and a dry run library, to let you test the pipeline first on your device.
 Please, do contact us if you need to run soloLTRseeker imminently.

+## CITATION

+A draft is still being written and it should be ready soon.
+In the meantime, you can refer to this repository.